Woodbury's drinking water is monitored regularly for contaminants, in accordance with federal and state laws.

-In 2010, Minnesota’s attorney general sued 3M Company alleging that the company’s production of chemicals known as PFCs had damaged drinking water and natural resources in the southeast Twin Cities metro area, including Woodbury.
-On Feb.
-20, 2018, the State of Minnesota and 3M reached a settlement agreement, with the state receiving a grant from 3M for $850 million.
+In 2010, Minnesota's attorney general sued 3M Company alleging that the company's production of chemicals known as PFCs had damaged drinking water and natural resources in the southeast Twin Cities metro area, including Woodbury.
+In February, the State of Minnesota and 3M reached a settlement agreement, with the state receiving a grant from 3M.
+It is estimated that approximately $750 million will be available to address PFCs in the impacted communities.

 The Minnesota Department of Health released new findings Feb.
 7 related to the health impacts of PFCs found in some east metro communities’ water systems, including Woodbury’s.